KairoDaKhaal/Project-1/README.md

 # Project-1
-Web-site of Medical Clinic on HRML and CSS.
+Web-site of Medical Clinic on HTML and CSS.